Domestic Helper Salary in Singapore 2026: By Nationality, Experience and Source Country Minimums

 The trade-off is shorter average tenure in Singapore for the nationality overall, less English exposure and a smaller pool of helpers with infant-care or eldercare experience.
 Many employers who have hired Myanmar helpers report excellent dispositions and strong work ethic, which is why demand has grown steadily.
 See our Myanmar helper deep dive for the full picture.

-Salary premiums — eldercare, infant care, special skills
+Salary premiums: eldercare, infant care, special skills

 Beyond nationality and tenure, the job scope drives a real premium in 2026.
 These are the most common skill premiums we see written into offers:

-- Large household / multiple floors: +S$30–S$50/month for landed homes and households of 5+ people.
+• Large household / multiple floors: +S$30 to S$50/month for landed homes and households of 5+ people.

 Annual increments and renewal raises